Abhi0323/LetterRecognition_Project/README.md

 # LetterRecognition_Project
 INTRODUCTION:

-The problem statement of this project is to classify 26 English letters based on 16 features using Support Vector Machines (SVM).
-The dataset contains 20,000 records generated from 20 different fonts.
-The objective is to identify each of the English characters based on the following 16 features:
+The data contains 26 English alphabets as classes, so it's a multiclass classification problem with 26 classes.
+Each record in the data contains 16 numeric attributes which were extracted from an image containing an alphabet.
+We have 20,000 such records generated from 20 different fonts and 26 English letters.
-['x-box', 'y-box', 'width', 'high', 'onpix', 'x-bar', 'y-bar', 'x2bar', 'y2bar', 'xybar', 'x2ybr', 'xy2br', 'x-ege', 'xegvy', 'y_ege', 'yegvx'].
+The objective is to identify each of the english characters based on these 16 features namely ['x-box', 'y-box', 'width', 'high', 'onpix', 'x-bar', 'y-bar', 'x2bar', 'y2bar', 'xybar', 'x2ybr', 'xy2br', 'x-ege', 'xegvy', 'y_ege', 'yegvx'].

 Pre-processing of the data: